fsantanna/pingus/ceu/README.md

 the application @NN(armageddon).
 Otherwise, the `pressed` and `press_time` state variables are reset
 @NN(reset_1,-,reset_2).

 @FIG_REF[[double-click.png]] illustrates how we can model the double-click behavior as a state machine.
+The circles represent the state of the variables in the class, while the arrows represent callback reactions that manipulate the state.

-However, note how the accesses to these state variables are spread across the entire class.
+Note how the accesses to these state variables are spread across the entire class.
 For instance, the distance between the initialization of `pressed`
 @NN(pressed_1) and the last access to it @NN(pressed_2) is over 40 lines in the original file [[![X]][cpp-armageddon-2]].